 7 Skills That Look Amazing On A Resume

-When you are crafting your resume, it can be hard to know what to include.
-Different types of jobs look for different things, and company culture can even impact what employers want in an ideal candidate.
-However, the seven important resume skills can help you out no matter what job you are applying for.
+When crafting your resume, it can be hard to know what to include.
+Different jobs look for other things, and company culture can even impact what employers want in an ideal candidate.
+However, the seven essential resume skills can help you no matter what job you are applying for.

-The list below includes both hard and soft skills that will help you stand out from the sea of other candidates.
-Read on for seven important resume skills that can help you stand out to recruiters!
+The list below includes hard and soft skills to help you stand out from other candidates.
+Read on for seven critical resume skills to help you stand out to recruiters!

 1. Speaking A Second Language

-Speaking a second language is one of the important resume skills you can have.
-This ability opens up job opportunities for you in a lot more places, including internationally.
+Speaking a second language is one of the critical resume skills you can have.
+This ability opens up job opportunities for you in many more places, including internationally.
 Also, some regions in North America prefer, even require, bilingualism.
 For example, knowing French puts you ahead of the pack in many parts of Canada, while Florida and the Southwestern United States need candidates who know Spanish.

 Not getting serious about honing this skill is my biggest regret, to be honest!
-Growing up in central Pennsylvania, I never imagined I’d be living in Ottawa, the capital of Canada, where bilingualism is a requirement for most jobs.
+Growing up in central Pennsylvania, I never imagined living in Ottawa, the capital of Canada, where bilingualism is required for most jobs.
 Take it from me: stick with your language classes.
 It’s a little something that will set you apart from the crowd.

 Grab your Rosetta Stone subscription here!